inaka/guidelines/README.md

 #### For developers
 * Pivotal/ Jira must be always up to date and reflect what you are currently working on and what is next.
-* Make sure you read the whole Ticket and review attachments before you start working on them.
+* Make sure you read the whole Ticket/Story and review attachments before you start working on them.
 If the tasks are not 100% clear to you reach out to the PM.
 * Work in the order of the Pivotals.
 If you think a different order makes sense reach out to the Project Management for discussion and the PM then will update Pivotal.
 * As soon as you start working on a task start the ticket.
-* Don't deliver the task until it is not testeable for the PM/ QA (either available on staging or the build is ready to test).
+* Don't deliver the task until it is testeable for the PM/ QA (either available on staging or the build is ready to test).
 * For ios and Android: Add the build number as a comment when you deliver the task.
 * If you leave a comment/ question in the Pivotal mention the person you need feedback from.
+* [Propose new stories to improve the product]

 ## TDD
 We encourage the use of TDD as a method of development as much as it makes